yoavalon/QuadcopterReinforcementLearning/README.md

 When performing the training using PPO and a 3 dense layers together with a dropout layer the observation is that the initial policy learns to accelerate the drone into the right direction.
 In a further milestone the acceleration is addapted to land more close to the actual target.
 A much more advanced policy will accelerate the drone faster in the beginning, and counter accelerate it towards the goals.
 A higher episode length will motivate this behaviour more.

 ![Drone](/img/rews2.png)

+## Multi-Drone Coordination
+A single policy extracts actions that are split to multiple drones.
+Respective reward signals are returned.
+The same target point as in the previous task has to be achieved by multiple drones now.